-Synerise RESTful APIs are a quick and simple way to integrate your existing or future systems to interact with Synerise or benefit from functionalities available within your Applications.
+Synerise RESTful APIs are a quick and simple way to integrate your existing or future systems with Synerise or benefit from functionalities available within your applications.

 Such an approach allows us to deliver features, changes, and bug fixes very fast and keeping track of them is possible thanks to our live changelog.

 Thus, as part of our API Contract, we want to ensure that within an API Version: